rachelabrasier/rachelabrasier.github.io/publications.md

 ### The University of Texas at Dallas, DFW Labor Market Update

-Monthly update published on second Wednesday of the month.
+Updates published on second Wednesday of every month.
 See full list [here](https://economicengine.utdallas.edu/analysis/market/).

 ### The University of Texas at Dallas, [The Connection: Economic Development and Our Community](https://www.utdallas.edu/economicengine/connection/)